fulldecent/swift6-module-template/Recipe.md

             1. Open the file `__PROJECT_NAME__`.xcodeproj in Xcode

-            2. Enable to Project navigator on the left and the File inspector on the right
+            2. Enable Project navigator on the left and the File inspector on the right

-            3. Use the Project navigator to select the `__PROJECT_NAME__` folder
+            3. Use the Project navigator to select the `__PROJECT_NAME__` folder (the yellow icon)

             4. Use the File inspector to change the name to “Source"